- Human Rights Promotion and Human Resources Development

 Toray Group declares fulfilling our responsibility to respect human rights as a good corporate citizen in its Corporate Guiding Principles and specifies its respect for human rights in its Ethics & Compliance Code of Conduct and strives to prevent any human rights violations through education and awareness activities within the Group.

 In addition, as a global enterprise, the Group respects international norms such as the Universal Declaration of Human Rights, the International Labor Organization’s conventions, and the UN Guiding Principles on Business and Human Rights.
-The Group has also established the Toray Group Policy for Human Rights, which lays out the Group’s commitment to ensuring that it is not complicit in any human rights violations in the overall supply chain, including at suppliers or contract manufacturers, and to promptly and appropriately addressing issues if and when they arise.
+Based on approval by the Board of Directors, the Group has also established the Toray Group Policy for Human Rights, which lays out the Group’s commitment to ensuring that it is not complicit in any human rights violations in the overall supply chain, including at suppliers or contract manufacturers, and to promptly and appropriately addressing issues if and when they arise.

 Toray Group Policy for Human Rights(Established December 2017)